owlboy/greatpug-public/README.md

 * Rebuilt the shelves under the bar
 * Updated the Calendar
 * Tweaked the lighting
+* Changed the material on the dynamic towel
 * Fixed a gap in the ceiling in The Roost
 * Tweaks to various trigger broadcast types
 * Made some chair upgrades